 Poor diets in this country are pretty much as harmful as smoking - a staggering fact revealed in part one of the National Food Strategy, released today.
 That’s 90,000 deaths a year.
-But such is the mess our food system is in that before a full, comprehensive fix can be presented in 2021, we need an emergency interim strategy (hence Part One), which tackles the escalation of our food crisis that has surfaced with the arrival of Covid-19 and Brexit.
+But such is the mess our food system is in that before a full, comprehensive fix can be presented, we need an emergency interim strategy (hence Part One), which tackles the escalation of our food crisis that has surfaced with the arrival of Covid-19 and Brexit.

 Pipers Farm began when co-founder Peter Greig looked on in alarm as his father intensified production of chickens in the 1950s.
 Birds which had been reared with grass under their feet on the family farm in Kent were now in concrete sheds, on an anonymised, industrially produced diet instead of natural grains, grasses and bugs foraged outdoors.
 On paper it made sense – costs were controlled, growth rates standardised, and the economies of scale made the operation more profitable.
 But standing looking at those birds Peter felt strongly that that this was the start of a dangerous turn in farming, that this was not food that he wanted to eat, nor wanted to feed his family.
 So with wife Henri they turned and ploughed their own furrow of farming with animal welfare, native breeds and sustainability at its heart, thanks to grass, this country’s finest crop.

 Since that time the industrialisation and intensification of farming has escalated in order to feed a growing population that expects cheap food.
 The supermarkets created a battle ground of price, driving down what they paid farmers for the food produced in the process.
 Yet the UK has among the highest animal welfare and environment protection standards in the world, quite rightly limiting where and how costs could be saved, such as a maximum stocking density of chickens in a given area.